-Signatories shall provide details of where the following information can be found (e.g. URL to the online source; page number of the print or PDF reference) in the Product Compliance Report:
+Signatories shall provide details of where the following information (as per the requirements in Section 3.1 and 3.2) can be found (e.g. URL to the online source; page number of the print or PDF reference) in the Product Compliance Report:

-- ➤ the energy-saving potential of power management, including a statement that automatic power-down could help save energy by reducing the amount of time the Games Console remains on, but not in use; - the default low power mode when the Games Console is powered-down; - > the default auto power-down time settings for Media Playback and other modes; - how to change time settings for auto power-down; - reference to further information on other available low power modes; - console power consumption in active modes (based on a test sample) in the following modes: - Navigation, - Navigation UHD, - Blu-Ray playback, - o Blu-Ray UHD playback, - DVD playback, - HD streaming, - o UHD streaming, - Active gameplay; - > console power consumption in standby (based on a test sample), along with; - o additional user-enabled low power mode capabilities (if applicable), - availability of end-of-life processing, refurbishment, out-of-warranty services and information to support product life extension.
+- the energy-saving potential of power management, including a statement that automatic power-down could help save energy by reducing the amount of time the Games Console remains on, but not in use; - the default regulatory standby mode(s) when the Games Console is powered-down; - the default auto power-down time settings for Media Playback and other modes; - how to change time settings for auto power-down; - reference to further information on other available low power conditions; - console power consumption in active modes (based on a test sample) in the following modes: - Navigation - Navigation UHD - Blu-Ray playback - o Blu-Ray UHD playback - DVD playback - HD streaming - UHD streaming - Active gameplay - console power consumption in regulatory standby mode(s) (based on a test sample), along with: - o additional user-enabled low power conditions (if applicable) - availability of end-of-life processing, refurbishment, out-of-warranty services and information to support product life extension.